Equal Employment Opportunity Strategy and Integration Office

 Affirmative Employment & Disability Program

-The Affirmative Employment Program is implemented to ensure equal opportunity in all personnel administration and management matters throughout the employment lifecycle, including recruitment, outreach, hiring, retention, training, development, promotions, awards, and separations.
-This program strives to ensure the Air Force is proactively recruiting, hiring, promoting, and retaining a diverse and inclusive workforce.
-For more information about the base's 2023 civilian workforce, click here.
+The Affirmative Employment Program (AEP) is implemented to ensure equal opportunity in all personnel administration and management matters throughout the employment lifecycle, including recruitment, outreach, hiring, retention, training, development, promotions, awards, and separations.
+AEP focuses on identifying and eliminating discriminatory policies, practices, and procedures.

 The Disability Program Manager communicates the needs of individuals with disabilities and information relevant to ensuring Air Force compliance with Disability Programs, employment initiatives and federal law.